nomuus/protonvpn-qubes-rpc/INSTALL.md

    Not all VM's will need this capability, otherwise any VM can potentially manipulate the ProtonVPN connection.
 This may or may not be desired.

-   Example:  `qvm-tag othervm add protonmgr`.
+   Example:  `qvm-tag othervm add protonmgr`

 ## License
----

 Copyright (C) 2022 nomuus

 This program is free software: you can redistribute it and/or modify